Living Trust in Florida: The Complete Guide from a Florida Estate Planning Attorney

 Introduction to Florida Estate Planning Tools

-Both are effective strategies for avoiding probate in Florida, but they differ in complexity, benefits, and best-use scenarios.
-If you’re working with a Florida estate planning attorney, one of the first discussions you’ll have is whether a Lady Bird Deed or Living Trust is the better fit.
+Both are effective strategies for avoiding probate in Florida, but they differ significantly in complexity, benefits, and best-use scenarios.

 What Is a Florida Lady Bird Deed?

-• You can sell, mortgage, or lease the property without permission from beneficiaries.
+• Retains Control: You can sell, mortgage, or lease the property without permission from beneficiaries, retaining control of the property during the owner’s lifetime.

-• Avoids the delay and expense of probate.
+• Avoids Probate: Property passes automatically to named individuals upon death, avoiding the delay and expense of the legal process of probate.

-• Maintains Medicaid planning Florida eligibility in many cases.
+• Medicaid Planning: Maintains Medicaid planning Florida eligibility in many cases, helping to preserve Medicaid eligibility.

 What Is a Living Trust in Florida?